babymonie/CauseDB/README.md

 ## Features

-- Data is stored with Json
+- Data is stored with JSON
-- Easy to use
+- It's- Easy to use

 ## Documentation